-National Earthquake Readiness Committee to be established
+National earthquake readiness committee to be established

-To better prepare the society for an earthquake, a new National Earthquake-Readiness Committee will soon be established by the Government.
+To better prepare the society for an earthquake, a new National Earthquake Readiness Committee will soon be established by the Government.

-This was announced by Minister of Local Government and Community Development, Desmond McKenzie, on Thursday at a town hall meeting held at the Errol Flynn Marina in Port Antonio, Portland.
+This was announced by Minister of Local Government and Community Development Desmond McKenzie on Thursday at a Town Hall Meeting held at the Errol Flynn Marina in Port Antonio, Portland.

 “We are now prepared to take the message of earthquake to the 14 parishes of Jamaica.
-The Office of Disaster Preparedness and Emergency Management (ODPEM) is tasked to prepare this programme, so that we can start the conversations in our schools, in businesses across the country, in our churches, in our communities, and focus on the things that we need to do,” McKenzie said.
+The Office of Disaster Preparedness and Emergency Management is tasked to prepare this programme so that we can start the conversations in our schools, in businesses across the country, in our churches, in our communities, and focus on the things that we need to do,” McKenzie said.

-He stressed that it is important for this committee to be formed, as more buildings are being constructed, and more professional guidance is needed for the persons involved, given that some buildings are going up in areas that are threatened by natural disasters.
+He stressed that it is important for the committee to be formed, as more buildings are being constructed, and more professional guidance is needed for the persons involved, given that some buildings are going up in areas that are threatened by natural disasters.

 “When you go out there and put up an illegal structure that has poor foundation, poor columns, and is not built to specifications, and when you build on the banks of gullies and you encroach on drains and all those areas, you are creating ready-made disasters for yourselves and other persons,” he said.

 We want to hear from you!
 Send us a message on WhatsApp at 1-876-499-0169, email us at firstname.lastname@example.org or email@example.com.